Welcome to the Satija Lab

 Our goal is to understand how cellular heterogeneity encodes the molecular structure, function, and regulation of complex biological systems.
 Primarily using single cell genomics, we analyze systems by profiling their most fundamental units individually - a ‘bottom-up’ approach that allows us to study how diverse groups of cells work together to drive biological processes and behaviors.

 We’re located at the New York Genome Center in Lower Manhattan, a short walk from our joint appointment at the NYU Center for Genomics and Systems Biology .

 Interested in single cell genomics but need help getting started?
-You can download slides, video and resources from our Single Cell Genomics Day workshop, focused on exciting recent developments in the field.
+You can download slides, video and resources from our third annual Single Cell Genomics Day workshop, focused on exciting recent developments in the field.

 Check out some of our 2018 publications publications on inhibitory interneurogenesis, multimodal single cell profiling, human hematopoiesis, cardiophyrangeal fate specification, and rheumatoid arthritis synovial tissue.